danhcon123/SAM2YOLO/README.md

 # 🚀 SAM2YOLO - Using SAM2 🤖 to generate labeled datas 🎞️ for training YOLO 🚀

-# Instruction
+# Introduction

-In the rapidly evolving field of computer vision, the acceleration of data labeling remains a critical challenge. 🎯 To address this, our project leverages SAM2.1 from Meta and YOLO from Ultralytics to streamline the annotation process for video data.
+In field of computer vision, the acceleration of data labeling remains a critical challenge. 🎯 To address this, my project leverages SAM2.1 from Meta to streamline the annotation process for video data.
 By allowing users to input a video, our software automatically separates it into individual frames.

-Users can then effortlessly annotate objects by simply pointing, enabling the generation of bounding boxes that are intelligently propagated across the entire video using SAM2.1's advanced segmentation capabilities. 📹✨ The result is a set of accurately labeled images, ready to be used for training specialized object detection models with YOLO, significantly reducing the time and effort required for manual annotation. 🚀🔍
+Users can then effortlessly annotate objects by simply pointing, enabling the generation of bounding boxes that are intelligently propagated across the entire video using SAM2.1's advanced segmentation capabilities.

+📹✨ The result is a set of accurately labeled images, ready to be used for training specialized object detection models with YOLO, significantly reducing the time and effort required for manual annotation. 🚀🔍

 # Workflow

 ▶️ Uploading Video ->
-▶️ Selecting Frame to Start Segmenting ->
+▶️ Selecting Frame from seperated frames from video ->
-▶️ Segmenting through create and identify objects ->
+▶️ Select the detected objects by placing a pointer on them ->
-▶️ Pressing "Generating Maskes"-Button to check the generated maskes, if it is fitting expectation ->
+▶️ Press the 'Generate Masks' button to review the generated masks and verify they meet your expectations ->
-▶️ Propagating through video ->
+▶️ Propagate the masks through the video ->
-▶️ If Video not good, Choose a frame to edit the mask ->
+▶️ If one or more labeled frames are incorrect, select a frame to edit the mask ->
-▶️ Generating new video ->
+▶️ Generate new labeled data ->
-▶️ Export in Video or YOLO-training data set format.
+▶️ Export the results in either video format or YOLO training dataset format.

 # Installation